nimaniarad/P-Value/PValues.md

 he plays a key role in making more money for the bar.

 We can make a Normal Distribution of Jimmy’s presence at the bar.
-Friday nights would be at the middle.
-When we do simple regression for Profit vs Jimmy on Friday nights, his P-value would be close to zero as it means this is not just a luck that he increases the bar’s profit.
+Friday nights would be in the middle.
+When we do simple regression for Profit vs Jimmy on Friday nights, his P-value would be close to zero as it means this is not just a piece of luck that he increases the bar’s profit.

 Is it a good example or what?!